 A recent investigation has been opened by the Charity Commission into the Grail Trust.
 The Grail Trust was set up in 1976 and principally provided financial support to an overseas organisation that ran a children’s home and community outreach projects.
 Regrettably an allegation of abuse was reported at the children’s home which is still being investigated by local authorities overseas.
 The Commission’s investigation was set up in order to establish whether the trustees of the Grail Trust had adequate policies and procedures in place to deal with such an event occurring and the potential reputational loss the charity in the UK could suffer.
 The report found the trustees wanting.
 The Commission found the trustees had failed to report the event, failed to take adequate steps to ensure the safeguarding measures employed by the partner charity were suitable and failed to follow or implement its own safeguarding procedures sufficiently.

 All in all, the Trustees had quickly got into hot water.

-But what are the lessons to be learned for church trustees?
+But what are the lessons to be learned for charity trustees of churches?